proj3rd-archive/3gpp-message-formatter-ran2/README.md

 # 3GPP Message Formatter for RAN2

-It formats RRC messages/IEs into tables
+It generates an Excel sheet for each 3GPP RRC (36.331, 38.331) message/IE

 ## Installation